 Thank You for Your Understanding

 Thank you in advance for understanding as we all work together to ensure the health and safety of our visitors and staff.
-We look forward to your visit and even more so to the day when we can fully reopen, resume our regular schedule and operations, and welcome everyone without restriction!
-May God bless you!
+We look forward to welcoming you to Mary’s Shrine!
+God bless you!